 What is Responsive Web Design?

 To begin with, we would like to define what responsive design is.
-Responsive web design is a design approach that lets you adapt the website content to diverse screen and window sizes like desktop, mobile, and tablet.
+Responsive web design is a design approach that lets you adapt the content to website dimensions and window sizes like desktop, mobile, and tablet.
 This approach helps to visualize the screen look on different screens to make it responsive anyway.
-Responsive design also gives the ability to transform the content according to particular screen sizes.
+Responsive design also gives the ability to transform the content according to particular screen sizes for any apps like ERP PMS or Point of Sale Systems.

 We offer you to watch a video where you can find more basic knowledge about responsive web design and see its examples.